1. Help Center

 'lineItemNr', # Line item

-This corresponds to the Dimensions in your normal GUI reporting.
+This corresponds to the dimensions in the standard GUI reporting.

-3. Selecting the Metrics you would like to report on:
+3. Selecting the metrics you wish to report on:

 sums = [